 Include the net income (loss) of any disregarded entity that is not included in the income reported on Part I, line 4, but should be included in Part I, line 11.
 The financial results of disregarded foreign entities are reported on lines 5a (income) and 5b (loss), and the financial results of disregarded U.S. entities are reported on lines 5c (income) and 5d (loss).
-The applicable financial statement of the disregarded entity to be used is determined first under question B if available, then under question C. However, a foreign bank should only use the set(s) of books from the disregarded entity that give rise to U.S. booked liabilities under Temporary Regulations section 1.882-5T(d)(2)(iii) and are reportable on Schedule L.
+The applicable financial statement of the disregarded entity to be used is determined first under question B if available, then under question C. However, a foreign bank should only use the set(s) of books from the disregarded entity that are reportable on Schedule L.